-Learn to scavenge items and ammo better and how to carry more on her person.
+Learning to scavenge items and ammo better and how to carry more on her person.
 Be more willing and capable at scavenging human bodies.
-She gets an eye for spotting rare items using her survival instinct (ability) and marks them on her map
+She gets an eye for spotting rare items using her survival instinct (ability) and marks them on her map.

-Not only becomes willing to wield the axe but become more effective and brutal with it
+Not only becomes willing to wield the axe in combat, but becoming more effective and brutal with it.

-Be willing to fight dirty and brutally.
-Throw dirt in her enemies eyes, dodge and then stab them in the knee while they're off balance.
+Being willing to fight dirty and brutally.
+Throwing dirt in her enemies' eyes, dodge and then stab them in the knee while they're off balance.
 Bonus points for her learning how to do this lethally (stabbing them through the neck) and then use it against more elite troops.

 The final unlocked tier has her full out execute injured enemies in a ruthless fashion with her weapons, either with point blank shots to the head (with her pistol and shotgun) or knocking them down and cutting loose on them (with her assault rifle).
 Even slaughtering them by using her arrows as melee weapons if you have the bow equipped.
 By the time you unlock this tier, Lara's in full "The Dreaded" mode and taunting her enemies.